nasa/astrobee/localization/sparse_mapping/theia_map.md

 # Run the Astrobee wrapper around the Theia tools

-The conda environment set up earlier will confuse the lookup the depencencies for the Astrobee libraries.
+The conda environment set up earlier will confuse the lookup the dependencies for the Astrobee libraries.
 Hence the lines ``conda`` added to one's ``.bashrc`` should be removed, the bash shell restarted, and one should ensure that the ``env`` command has no mentions of conda.